Anjana Vasan: Career

 In 2011, Vasan made her television debut as Lauren in two episodes of the Channel 4 comedy-drama Fresh Meat.
 After completing drama school the following year, she had small roles in the National Theatre Wales production of The Radicalisation of Bradley Manning, the Royal Shakespeare Company production of Much Ado About Nothing, as well as Golgotha at the Tristan Bates Theatre in London.

 Vasan played a witch in Kenneth Branagh's Macbeth at the Manchester International Festival and for its New York run at the Park Avenue Armory.
-She made her feature film debut with a small role in the live-action version of Cinderella (2015).
+In 2015, she made her feature film debut with a small role in the live-action version of Cinderella.

 In 2018, Vasan played Zahra Alsaadi in the Channel 4 sitcom Hang Ups and had a role in the anthology film London Unplugged.
 She played Rosa in Summer and Smoke at the Almeida Theatre and Duke of York's Theatre, marking her West End debut.
 This was followed by roles Rutherford and Son at the National Theatre and A Doll's House at the Lyric Hammersmith, the latter of which earned her an Evening Standard Theatre Award nomination.

 Vasan starred in the 2020 Riz Ahmed-written and starring drama film Mogul Mowgli.
 She then reprised her role from the 2018 short Lady Parts as lead guitar player Amina in We Are Lady Parts on Channel 4 in 2021.
 For her performance, Vasan received nominations at the British Academy Television Awards, Independent Spirit Awards, and Gotham Awards.
 She also appeared in Joe Wright's Cyrano.

 Vasan joined the main cast of the BBC spy thriller Killing Eve for its fourth and final series as Pam.
-She returned to the stage as Stella in the London revival of A Streetcar Named Desire opposite Paul Mescal and Patsy Ferran.
-The production began at the Almeida in 2022 and will move to the West End's Phoenix Theatre in 2023.
-She has upcoming roles in the comedy film Wicked Little Letters and the sixth series of Black Mirror.
+She returned to the stage as Stella Kowalski in the London revival of A Streetcar Named Desire opposite Paul Mescal and Patsy Ferran.
+The production opened at the Almeida Theatre in 2022 and moved to the West End's Phoenix Theatre in 2023.

+Her performance as Stella won Vasan the 2023 Olivier Award for Best Actress in a Supporting Role.

+In 2023, Vasan starred in the Black Mirror episode "Demon 79" as Nida Huq, a woman in 1970s Britain who discovers a talisman.
+She had previously made a brief appearance in a previous Black Mirror episode, "Nosedive".

+She has a role in the comedy film Wicked Little Letters as PC Gladys Moss.